 \section{Functional Inequality: Dual Gradient Dominance Condition}

-The KL divergence is the most widely used energy functional for sampling; however, the negative results in \Cref{theorem:FR-displacement-convex,theorem:FR-gradient-dominant-condition} imply that the concepts of geodesic convexity and the gradient dominance condition are not sufficient for analyzing the convergence of the Fisher-Rao gradient flow of the KL divergence.
+The KL divergence is the most widely used energy functional for sampling.
+However, the negative results in \Cref{theorem:FR-displacement-convex,theorem:FR-gradient-dominant-condition} indicate that the concepts of geodesic convexity and gradient dominance condition are insufficient for analyzing the convergence of the Fisher-Rao gradient flow of the KL divergence.

-In this section, we introduce a dual gradient dominance condition, providing a more powerful functional inequality to understand the convergence behavior of the Fisher-Rao gradient flow associated with various $f$-divergences.
-To the best of our knowledge, such dual functional inequalities have not been explored in the Wasserstein setting, making this a novel and non-trivial discovery in the context of the Fisher-Rao geometry.
+In this section, we introduce a dual gradient dominance condition.
+This condition provides a more powerful functional inequality for understanding the convergence behavior of Fisher-Rao gradient flows associated with various $f$-divergences.
+To the best of our knowledge, such dual functional inequalities have not been explored in the Wasserstein setting, making this a novel discovery in the context of Fisher-Rao geometry.